harvester/docs/docs/vm/resource-overcommit.md

 1. Find the `overcommit-config` setting.
 1. Configure the desired CPU, Memory, and Storage ratio.

-## Configure ovvercommit for a single virtual machine
+## Configure overcommit for a single virtual machine

 If you need to configure individual virtual machines without involving global configuration, consider adjusting the ` spec.template.spec.domain.resources.<memory|cpu>` value on the target VirtualMachine resource individually.
 Note that by modifying these values, you are taking over control of virtual machine resource management from Harvester.